 The simulation works as follows:

-- A large population of limit DUTs with true ER = 1e-5 is decided against the pass and fail limits.
+- A large population of limit EUTs with true ER = 1e-5 is decided against the pass and fail limits.

 - clp and df are tuned such that CL (99.999 %) of the population passes and D (0.001 %) of the population fails.

-- A population of Bad DUTs with true ER = M*1e-5 is decided against the same pass and fail limits.
+- A population of Bad EUTs with true ER = M*1e-5 is decided against the same pass and fail limits.

 - clp and df are tuned such that CL (99.999 %) of the population fails and D (0.001 %) of the population passes.

-- The number of DUTs decrease during the simulation, as the decided DUTs leave the population.
+- The number of EUTs decrease during the simulation, as the decided EUTs leave the population.
 That number decreases with an approximately exponential characteristics.
-After 642 bad results all DUTs of the population are decided.
+After 642 bad results all EUTs of the population are decided.

 NOTE: The exponential decrease of the population is an optimal design goal for the decision co-ordinates (ne, ns), which can be achieved with other formulas or methods as well.